Slipperboard/firmware/README.md

 ```bash
 make lint
 ```
-The linter returns a non-zero exit code if any issues are detected.
-It searches the `include`, `src`, and `tests` directories so project headers are recognized by cppcheck.

 Check code conventions with cpplint:

 ```bash
 make cpplint
 ```
-This command fails if cpplint reports any style issues.
-The included `CPPLINT.cfg` file sets a 120-character line length and disables several noisy checks so that the current codebase passes.
-The GitHub Actions workflow also runs `make cpplint` on every push.

 For additional diagnostics, run clang-tidy over the source files with:

 ```bash
 make tidy
 ```
-This command fails if clang-tidy reports any warnings or errors.
-The project's `.clang-tidy` configuration marks all diagnostics as errors.

 Generate a coverage report: